Definition: the term esfacelo describes a mixture of dead tissue.

-In this process, the dead tissue is separated from the living anatomical structures.
+The dead tissue is separated from the living anatomical structures in this process.

-To treat a slough it is necessary to eliminate this type of tissue through the debridement method, choosing the most convenient type.
+To treat a slough, it is necessary to eliminate this type of tissue through the debridement method, choosing the most suitable kind.

 Debridement is usually used as a treatment for this injury.
-There are several types of debridement and it will be selected according to:
+There are several types of debridement, and they will be selected according to:

 - The situation of the patient.

 - The conditions of the injury.